-So by that reasoning, these muffins are very high on my list of deliciousness… they really are perfect for breakfast, lunch or snack, since they’re not too sweet for a meal, but not too healthy for a snack (ok, ok, I know you should snack healthily, but no one wants to feel cheated at snack time).
+So by that reasoning, these muffins are very high on my list of deliciousness… they are perfect for breakfast, lunch or snack, since they’re not too sweet for a meal, but not too healthy for a snack.

 Another fabulous feature of these muffins?
 How easy it is to make them gluten free!
 Simply substitute the regular flour with an equal amount of Bob Mill’s All Purpose Gluten Free Flour, and add 1 1/2 tsp of Xantham gum, which you can find at any health food store and now also in most bigger grocery stores.

-In fact, on our baking blitz day, and shown here in the photographs, we did both regular and gluten free versions… and I bet you will never be able to guess from the pictures which are which!
+On our recent baking blitz day, and shown here in the photographs, we did both regular and gluten free versions… and I bet you will never be able to guess from the pictures which are which!
 Mmmm, delicious and sneaky.
-(Ok, the gluten free ones are the more golden ones – for some reason they darkened up more, but the flavour/texture is in no way affected – we sampled both in quick succession).

-While these muffins are a bit more work than regular “beat-everything-in-one-bowl-and-put-in-oven” muffins, they are definitely worth the extra few minutes, with their sweet and tasty sticky top, and their prettiness.
+While these muffins are a bit more work than regular “mix-everything-in-one-bowl-and-put-in-oven” muffins, they are definitely worth the extra few minutes, with their sweet and tasty sticky top, and their prettiness.